Here you can find out how to get treatment for hearing loss and tinnitus. If you are a provider you can visit our hearing services for providers page.

 You can visit the HSP website for more information.
 Or call 1800 500 726.

-The HSP offers Rehabilitation Plus as additional support to first-time users of hearing aids.
-This support can assist you to become more comfortable with using your new hearing aid.
-Support is provided in either:
+The HSP offers Rehabilitation Plus as additional support to first-time users of hearing aids (fully-subisdised hearing device only).

 Community Services Obligations (CSO)

-If your needs cannot be met through the HSP your provider may refer you the CSO program for further support.
+If your needs cannot be met through the HSP, and you meet the eligibility criteria for CSO, your provider may refer you onto the CSO program for further support.

 Cochlear implants improve your hearing for detecting speech if you have severe hearing loss.
 Implants and treatment are provided through the HSP and Medical Benefits Scheme (MBS).